Brantley-Wyche/mt-app-dev-v2/README.md

 * Google Maps/Places API

 This is a proof-of-concept multi-page application that was created for M&T Bank's App Development Challenge.
 The employees in M&T's Technology Development Program would have used this app to choose their location (either the M&T office in Buffalo, NY or Wilmington, DE) and then proceeed to find points of interest around their general area.
 Those points of interest included: Real Estate Agencies, Restaurants, and Tourist Attractions.

+## Since this is a proof-of-concept, this app can only be ran locally.